OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/compile-with-opensilver.md

 Many compilation errors are expected, because OpenSilver currently only supports a subset of Silverlight functionality, so manual work should be expected.
 This guide provides tips and guidance to fix those compilation errors.

-## Use the "work in progress" version of the OpenSilver NuGet package

-By default when you create a new OpenSilver project, it will reference the "OpenSilver" package.
-For best compatibility, you should replace it with the alternative "OpenSilver.WorkInProgress" package (available on [NuGet.org](https://www.nuget.org/packages/OpenSilver.WorkInProgress/)).

 ## Use compiler directives to not break the original Silverlight application

 #### In C# files: